Susu in Sierra Leone

 What Are Their Beliefs?

 The Susu in Sierra Leone are almost entirely Muslim, and Islam dominates their religious culture and practices.
+The Friday meeting at the mosque is an important social and religious event.
 Most of the standard Muslim religious festivals are observed.
 Their most important festival is the celebration at the end of Ramadan, which is a month long period of prayer and fasting.

 What Are Their Needs?

-Because of the history of Christianity throughout the region, the Susu have been somewhat evangelized.
+Because of the history of Christianity throughout West Africa, the Susu have the chance to hear of the lordship of Christ.
 The New Testament is available in their language.
 However, there are only a handful of known Susu believers in this region.
-The power of Islam needs to be broken over their lives in order for the Gospel to spread.
-Prayer is the key to seeing them reached with the Good News.
+They need the spiritual hunger it takes to seek and find the only savior.

 Prayer Points